Anikethc/Elvvo/README.md

 You can view my participation certificate [here](https://drive.google.com/file/d/1PbTYM9aNIBi2kesFaR2R-fnhRxQEcvhk).

 ## How to Use It?
-Yes, you can download the entire repository and store it in one directory.
+Yes, you can download the entire repository and store it in one directory itself.

-First, you should ensure that all the above libraries are downloaded using ```pip``` and are working.
-Then, you can run ```main.py``` and start interacting with the GUI.
+You should download all the necessary Python packages and run the `main.py` program to start the GUI.

 ## Thank You
 Thank you for coming and taking a look at my project.
 I hope you liked it!